 Many people are confident about researching and making decisions about their finances without professional help, but that’s not the case for everyone.
 We carried out research with YouGov in 2019 and found that 19.8 million people feel they would benefit from free financial advice.

 Managing money can be daunting, especially dealing with more complex financial matters like mortgages, investments and pensions.
-It’s hardly surprising some of us would like a bit of help.
-But how do you decide when you need guidance and when you need financial advice?
-And what’s the difference anyway?
+Here's how to know the difference between guidance and financial advice so you can decide what's best for you.

 There are several organisations offering free financial guidance including the government’s own Money and Pensions Service.
 They provide free specialist financial information but are not allowed to give a personal recommendation of where to save or invest your money.
 You are solely responsible for making sure any products you buy based on their information are appropriate for your needs.